cc32d9/eos-work-proposals/001_EOS_History_Database/001_01_proposal.md

 chainbase, in order to handle the forks more reliably after `nodeos` restart.

+Block One is developing a new `state_history_pugin`, and it will likely be added as a complimentary or alternative source of data flow.
+This needs to be investigated as part of RnD work.

 ### ScyllaDB database schema and testing: 40 hours

 ScyllaDB (as well as Cassandra) has an SQL-like syntax, but the tables